jasonprogrammer/emacs-etags-files-list/README.md

 ## Why would I use this?

 If you're working in a huge project, your etags files can easily become huge.
-This script helps create the etags index file small.
+This script helps keep the etags output file small.

 ## Example JSON Input